FOND DU LAC COUNTY EXECUTIVE

 TO THE HONORABLE FOND DU LAC COUNTY BOARD OF SUPERVISORS:

-The proposed budget that I am presenting to you provides adequate funding for the county to continue the same level of service in the areas of public safety and maintaining the county road system, and allows the county to continue operations through 2018.
-The exception being the ability to address all of the needs of our most vulnerable residents in the county.
+The proposed budget that I am presenting to you provides adequate funding for the county to continue the same level of service in the areas of public safety, while also maintaining the county road system, and allows the county to continue operations through 2020.
+This budget also allows Human Services the ability to address some of the additional needs of our most vulnerable residents in the county.

-While there were no significant revenue reductions in the state budget that affect counties, there are state departmental revenue reductions of about $150,000 in the Department of Social Services budget.
-Adding to the difficult budget, there are few revenue increases in the state budget with the exception of a 12.9% increase in general transportation aids for the Highway Department budget.
-Counties, like all municipalities are still under the state-imposed property tax freeze capping revenue while costs continue to rise in many areas.
+Counties, like all municipalities are still under the state-imposed property tax freeze capping revenue, while county costs and state demands continue to rise in most areas.
 This budget was again difficult to develop without cuts in services, due to cost increases in several areas.
-My frustration is that the governor and state legislature take credit for controlling property taxes, but it is the counties that must do the difficult work of making our budgets balance with inadequate revenues.
+My frustration has been that the state legislature has eagerly taken credit for controlling property taxes, but it is the counties that must do the difficult work of making our budgets balance with inadequate revenues.

-Other financial impacts in this budget include net new construction growth which for 2017 was 1.51% compared to 1.49% for 2016, which allows for a maximum levy increase of $547,089.
-Total equalized value rose 2.80% versus 1.34% last year which equates to an inflationary increase of 1.46% in overall property values.
-The state retirement rate for employees decreased by .1% of wages resulting in a county savings of a little less than $30,000 for 2018.
-There is also one extra payroll day in 2018 due to the calendar change.
+Other financial impacts in this budget include net new construction growth which for 2019 was 1.36% compared to 1.48% for 2018.
+That allows for a maximum levy increase of $513,745.
+Total equalized value rose 4.64% versus 3.86% last year, which equates to an inflationary increase of 3.28% in overall property values.
+The state retirement rate for employees increased by .20% of wages resulting in a county increase of approximately $89,000 for 2020.
+There is also two extra payroll days in 2020 due to the calendar change.

 Employee health premiums